Chapter Ten: Creatures

 composed of meat, circuitry, or magic.
 A mech piloted by a minifig is a robotic Vehicle; a mech operating independently to destroy all minifigs is a robotic Creature.

 Life is cheap in the BrikVerse, and intelligence is valued even less.
 BrikWars passes those savings on to you!
-For a CP cost (minimum 1CP) equal to its
+For the low price of a single CP, a Creation can be given a Mind, becoming a full-fledged Creature with a Skill die of d6.

 ||(see Half Minds, below)